twosigma/beakerx/README.md

 BeakerX is a collection of kernels and extensions for Jupyter.
 The code is organized into subdirectories as follows:

 * [beakerx](beakerx) The Python packages.
-The beakerx package has:
+The main beakerx package has:

-  * kernel manager to allow us to alter the parameters passed to the JVM,
+  * a customized KernelSpec to allow BeakerX to configure the JVMs started to run the kernels,

-  * a kernel spec manager, which allows us to override the interrupt function,
+  * the beakerx command line program, which has the bkr2ipynb converter as well as install and uninstall functions,

-  * The Python API for the runtime (tables, plots, easyform).
+  * the Python API for the runtime (tables, plots, easyform), including automatically installing a displayer for pandas tables, and autotranslation;

-  * The compiled JavaScript and Java jars are in the static section of the python package.
+  * the webpack (compiled JavaScript, TypeScript, CSS, fonts, images);
+    and

+  * the compiled Java JARs.

-  There is a seperate python package (beakerx_magics) for the groovy magic so it can be loaded without loading the regular beakerx package (which would turn on display of pandas tables with our table widget).
+  There is a seperate python package (beakerx_magics) for the `%%groovy` magic so it can always be loaded *without* loading the regular beakerx package (which would turn on display of pandas tables with our table widget).

-* [doc](doc) Documentation consisting of notebooks.
+* [doc](doc) Documentation consisting of executable tutorial notebooks.
 [StartHere.ipynb](StartHere.ipynb) at the top level links to these and is the intended way to navigate them.
 There is a subdirectory for each language.

 * [docker](docker) configuration files for creating the Docker image.
   There is a subdirectory [doc/base](doc/base) for an image with BeakerX's dependencies (the Ubuntu and conda packages).
+The main image is built by compiling BeakerX and installing BeakerX in the base image.

 * [js](js) There are two subdirectories of JavaScript, [js/lab](js/lab) and [js/notebook](js/notebook).
 Lab has the